radius-project/docs/docs/content/guides/tooling/bicepconfig/overview/index.md

 tags: ["Bicep"]
 ---

-In order to use the features provided by the official Bicep compiler with Radius, certain configurations need to be defined.
+To use the features provided by the official Bicep compiler with Radius, certain configurations need to be defined.
 These are defined in a `bicepconfig.json` file that lives in your application's directory.

+## What is a `bicepconfig.json`?

+The `bicepconfig.json` allows Bicep compiler to consume and use Radius-managed types stored in an OCI registry.
+There are two extensions that are enabled by default in the `bicepconfig.json` so that you can use Radius and AWS resources.
+The "radius" extension contains the schema information for all Radius-maintained resources, and the "aws" extension contains the schema information for AWS resources.
+You can optionally add any other settings that are relevant to your application.
 There are two ways to generate a `bicepconfig.json` with Radius.

-## Option 1: Automatically generate a `bicepconfig.json` via `rad init`
+## Automatically generate a `bicepconfig.json` via `rad init`

 {{< read file= "/shared-content/installation/bicepconfig/rad-init.md" >}}

-## Option 2: Manually create a `bicepconfig.json`
+## Manually create a `bicepconfig.json`

 {{< read file= "/shared-content/installation/bicepconfig/manual.md" >}}

-These configurations allow Bicep to consume and use Radius-managed types stored in an OCI registry.
-There are two extensions that are enabled by default in the `bicepconfig.json` so that you can use Radius and AWS resources.
-The "radius" extension contains the schema information for all Radius-maintained resources, and the "aws" extension contains the schema information for AWS resources.
-You can optionally add any other settings that are relevant to your application.
+## Author and deploy Radius-managed types

+{{< alert title="Replace import statements with extension" color="warning" >}} Radius is now merged with the official Bicep.
+If you have bicep files with `import radius as radius` statements please replace them with `extension radius` to use Radius-managed types .
+{{< /alert >}}

+Once you have a `bicepconfig.json` file in your application's directory, you can author and deploy Radius-managed types.

+{{< rad file="snippets/app.bicep" embed=true >}}